usaid-cs/yesterday-i-learned/random.md

 1. busybox is just [a bunch of hardlinks](https://www.reddit.com/r/askscience/comments/4d1w8x/why_can_you_rename_or_change_the_path_of_an_open/d1njoxz) to the same file.
 This saves space.
 1. Surgeons use [bone wax](https://en.wikipedia.org/wiki/Bone_wax) (beeswax, almond oil, salicylic acid) to mechanically stop bleeding.
 1. Newman is from Seinfeld.
 He predates Gabe Newell.
 He stole a few eggs, and was [killed in Jurassic Park](https://en.wikipedia.org/wiki/Wayne_Knight#Film).
-1. [Seinfeld](https://en.wikipedia.org/wiki/Jerry_Seinfeld) directed [*Seinfeld*](https://en.wikipedia.org/wiki/Seinfeld), where there exists a scene in Seinfeld (in [The Pilot](https://en.wikipedia.org/wiki/The_Pilot_%28Seinfeld%29), which isn't the pilot), where Seinfeld shoots a comedy as Seinfeld.
+1. [Seinfeld](https://en.wikipedia.org/wiki/Jerry_Seinfeld) directed [_Seinfeld_](https://en.wikipedia.org/wiki/Seinfeld), where there exists a scene in Seinfeld (in [The Pilot](https://en.wikipedia.org/wiki/The_Pilot_%28Seinfeld%29), which isn't the pilot), where Seinfeld shoots a comedy as Seinfeld.
 As Seinfeld.
 1. George Costanza later became a [professional poker player](https://en.wikipedia.org/wiki/Jason_Alexander#Poker_career).
 He has two biblical children, Gabriel and Noah.
 1. To protect your feet on a long hike, [wear silk socks, then wool ('darn tough') socks over them](https://www.reddit.com/r/WTF/comments/4e2759/feet_of_an_infantryman_after_manchu_mile/).
 1. [Hallelujah](http://biblehub.com/text/psalms/115-17.htm) is a breakup of yə-hal-lū- (praise, probably) and yāh (the Lord).
 1. Your current temperature can fall outside your daily high/low simply because [the three numbers all came from different providers](https://www.reddit.com/r/explainlikeimfive/comments/2xcz41/eli5_why_are_the_daily_highlow_temperature/).
 1. A device running Ubuntu 14.04 LTS will only tell you there is a new Ubuntu update after the first point release goes live.
 1. The ["ViewModel" in "MVVM"](http://stackoverflow.com/questions/667781/what-is-the-difference-between-mvc-and-mvvm) implies two-way binding.
 It can (and should) co-exist with MVC, which is then called MVCVM.
-1. [Last rites](https://en.wikipedia.org/wiki/Last_rites) (rituals), which is not last *rights*... are prayers by priests to patients shortly before their death.
+1. [Last rites](https://en.wikipedia.org/wiki/Last_rites) (rituals), which is not last _rights_... are prayers by priests to patients shortly before their death.
 This also applies to executions.
 1. Wet cured ham is [all-ready to eat](http://www.recipetips.com/kitchen-tips/t--749/roasting-ham.asp), if you can tolerate the texture.
 1. You are never supposed to sign things with your master pubkey.
 1. The [PGP fingerprint](http://security.stackexchange.com/questions/74009/what-is-an-openpgp-key-id-collision) derives its short key (its last 32 bits) and long key (its last 64 bits).
 RFC 4880 outlines short ID collisions.
 1. [This one guy on the Internet](https://www.reddit.com/r/WTF/comments/4grnx9/bee_removes_nail_to_get_into_wall/d2k6swz) claims that [bees undo nails](http://i.imgur.com/AJoxtZi.gifv) all the time.
-1. Red to positive, red to positive, black to negative, [BLACK TO GROUND](https://www.reddit.com/r/WTF/comments/4gmejc/jump_starting_a_car_what_could_possibly_go_wrong/d2iujyp).
 1. "Elbow grease" came from [writing a lot](http://english.stackexchange.com/questions/26818/where-did-elbow-grease-come-from), but as you know, the elbow never actually reaches the paper.
 1. Ringworm itches the jock; [Schistosomatidae](https://en.wikipedia.org/wiki/Schistosomatidae) itches the [swim](https://en.wikipedia.org/wiki/Swimmer%27s_itch).
 1. Mix yogurt with (cooked) oatmeal to make oatmeal taste less like gruel.